trilemma-dev/SwiftAuthorizationSample/README.md

   - Enables advanced use cases with a full implementation of Authorization Services and Service Management
 - [SecureXPC](https://github.com/trilemma-dev/SecureXPC): Communication between your app and helper tool
   - Easily send and receive [Codable](https://developer.apple.com/documentation/swift/codable) instances
-  - Designed specifically for secure XPC Mach Services communication, which by default has no restrictions
+  - Designed specifically for secure XPC Mach Services connections, which by default allow any process to communicate
 - [EmbeddedPropertyList](https://github.com/trilemma-dev/EmbeddedPropertyList): Embedded property list reader
   - Directly read the info and launchd property lists embedded in the helper tool

 Each of these frameworks have their own READMEs as well as full DocC documentation.

 ##  Installing a Helper Tool
-macOS allows apps to indirectly run code as root by installing a privileged helper tool.
+macOS allows non-sandboxed apps to indirectly run code as root by installing a privileged helper tool.
 If you were to directly use Apple's APIs you'd use the
 [Authorization Services](https://developer.apple.com/documentation/security/authorization_services)
 framework to have the user authenticate as an admin and then call [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless) to perform